 In Afghanistan fenugreek seeds are used for flavouring spinach, a sweet rice dish called Shola-e-olba and pickles.

-Some people are allergic to fenugreek, and people who have peanut allergy and chickpea allergy may have a reaction to fenugreek.
+Some people may be allergic to fenugreek, and people who have peanut allergy or chickpea allergy may have a reaction to fenugreek.
 Fenugreek seeds may cause diarrhea, dyspepsia, abdominal distention, flatulence, perspiration, to some people.
 (Please read full wikipedia article if you’ve never used it)